bbrfc-celtic/website-dev/README.md

     members come from, extracting info using the Facebook Graph API.
 Then link it to string: "most international rugby club".

--   Make use of the blogging feature to make the website feel even more 'alive' (who is going to be in charge of writing posts/news/updates?)
+-   Make use of the blogging feature/extension to make the website feel even more 'alive' (who is going to be in charge of writing posts/news/updates?)

 -   Make use of Middleman's i18n feature and translate the content to